Jesuskid/eu_road_safety/Readme.md

     app.run_server(debug=True)
 ```

 Now you have the proportion of road mortatility for each european country in the data set.
+You
+can edit it to get more charts.